Nazeeh21/wave-portal-svelte/README.md

 ```shell
 npx hardhat compile
 ```
-On successful compiling, you should see a new folder named **artifacts** under the **src** folder.
+On successful compiling, you should see a new folder named **artifacts** under the `code/wave-portal-starter-boilerplate/src` folder.
 You can see the ABI of our contract under *artifacts/contracts/WavePortal.json* folder.
 We can use this ABI by simply importing this `.json` file.

 ### Deploying to localhost
 For easy and fast interaction, we'll be deploying our contract to a local test node.
 For that, first, we need to start a local chain by running the following command